Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 - **Are All Spurious Features in Natural Language Alike?
 An Analysis through a Causal Lens;** Nitish Joshi et al
 - **Investigating Ensemble Methods for Model Robustness Improvement of Text Classifiers;** Jieyu Zhao et al
 - **XMD: An End-to-End Framework for Interactive Explanation-Based Debugging of NLP Models;** Dong-Ho Lee et al
+- **“Will You Find These Shortcuts?”
+A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification;** Jasmijn Bastings et al

 ## NLP for Social Good